ideabase/starter-kit/README.md

 ### CMS

-- In the project repository, rename the `.env.backup` file to .env and enter the missing information within
+- In the project repository, rename the `.env.backup` file to `.env` and enter your database and site information within the file
 - In `config/general.php` make sure that the dev environment URL matches the hostname you created in MAMP

 ### Node.js